MikroElektronika/mikrosdk_click_v2/clicks/leddriver9/details.md

 ---
-# LED Driver 9 click
+# LED Driver 9 Click

 LED Driver 9 Click is a compact add-on board that simplifies the control of multiple LEDs.
 This board features the TLC59116, I2C bus-controlled 16-channel LED driver optimized for red/green/blue/amber (RGBA) color mixing and backlight application from Texas Instruments.